scrapinghub/web-poet/docs/page-objects/inputs.rst

 -   :ref:`Item classes <items>`, when using a :ref:`framework <frameworks>`
     that can provide item classes.

+-   Any other class that subclasses :class:`~web_poet.pages.Injectable` or is registered or decorated with :class:`Injectable.register
+    <web_poet.pages.Injectable.register>`.

 Based on the target URL and parameter type hints, :ref:`frameworks
 <frameworks>` automatically build the required objects at run time, and pass
 them to the ``__init__`` method of the corresponding page object class.